 Eczema is a skin condition that causes itchy, flaky skin.
-It has the ability to have an impact on people of all ages.
+It can have an impact on people of all ages.
 When it forms on the soles of your feet, it frequently causes blisters and irritation.
 To treat eczema, your doctor may prescribe a cream or lotion.

 Being overweight can put more strain on the fat pad beneath the heel.
 This can lead it to extend sideways, putting pressure on the feet if the skin isn't flexible enough.
 Heels crack as a result of this.

-Open-back shoes are another common cause of calluses since they don't give any support for the foot's pad.
+Open-back shoes are another common cause of calluses since they don't support the foot's pad.
 Walking barefoot is inconvenient.

 Cracked heels can also be caused by not keeping your feet clean, though harsh soaps and intense cleaning can exacerbate the problem.

 Water on your feet can strip your skin of its natural oils, leaving it harsh, dry, or both.
 Standing in moist environments for lengthy periods, such as in a bathroom, can lead to dry, cracked heels.

 10. Shoes That Don't Fit Properly

 Cracked heels and heel pain can be caused by wearing shoes that don't fit properly.